AshmanRoonz/Fractal-Harmonic-AI-TOE/README.md

 - Does this match observable reality?
 - Can it be verified against external constraints?
 - Does it predict correctly when tested?
+- **Does it improve survival and navigation fitness?**
-- **Failure:** Reality-mismatched patterns that disconnect from world
+- **Failure:** Reality-mismatched patterns that disconnect from world OR reduce organism fitness

 **I (Interface) — Relational failure mode**
 - Do affected interfaces consent to carry this?